Smokin Zo's BBQ

 Pitmaster Site Read

 For Saddle Mountain, Georgia, the local read helps us separate fast service from gathering service.
 School or campus settings such as Osborne High School or Fair Oaks Elementary School usually need clean pickup, quick portions, and a line that moves before the next part of the day starts.
 A community setting such as Foundation International Ministries Inc. may need more room for guests to arrive in waves, talk, and eat without feeling rushed.
-A good BBQ plan starts with listening, then matching the truck, buffet, or staffed line to the way guests will actually move.
+A good BBQ plan starts with listening, then matching the truck, Buffet, OR staffed line to the way guests will actually move.

 Coverage